Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Back face culling reduces the rendered number of triangles (which improves the performance) and eliminates artifacts at shape boundaries.
 However, this option can be used only for solid objects, where the interior is actually invisible from any point of view.
 Automatic back-face culling mechanism is turned on by default, which is controlled by *V3d_View::SetBackFacingModel()*.

-The following features are applied in *StdPrs_ToolShadedShape::IsClosed()*, which is used for definition of back face culling in *ShadingAspect*:
+The following features are applied in *StdPrs_ToolTriangulatedShape::IsClosed()*, which is used for definition of back face culling in *ShadingAspect*:
 * disable culling for free closed Shells (not inside the Solid) since reversed orientation of a free Shell is a valid case;
 * enable culling for Solids packed into a compound;
 * ignore Solids with incomplete triangulation.